KarenWaskewitz/Analyzing-Interview-Transcripts/README.md

 ---
-This project is part of a [link text] (https://github.com/Code-Maven/wis-python-course-2025-03) Python Course at Weizmann Institute
+This project is part of a [Python Course](https://github.com/Code-Maven/wis-python-course-2025-03) at Weizmann Institute